 Just like any other device or machine, your car also needs a battery to get enough power for proper functioning.
 Car battery powers its engine, radio, lights, and many other parts, but how it does so?
 Follow along as we uncover the concepts involved in automotive battery systems and how actually it works.

 What’s a Battery?

 A battery is simply a device that converts chemical energy into electricity.
-Basically a battery is made of cells which contains the actual energy.
-Cells store chemical energy and converts it into electrical energy when needed.
+Basically, a battery is made of cells that contain the actual energy.
+Cells store chemical energy and convert it into electrical energy when needed.
 This simple underlying principle is used in almost all types of batteries.

-Lead-acid (a group of batteries) are used by the vast majority of the cars.
-These batteries fall into the SLI class which stands for “Starting, Lightning, Ignition”.
-This simply means that SLI batteries not only power the car’s starter motor but also the lightning and ignition systems of the car.
+Lead-acid (a group of batteries) batteries are used by the vast majority of cars.
+These batteries fall into the SLI class which stands for “Starting, Lighting, Ignition”.
+This simply means that SLI batteries not only power the car’s starter motor but also the lighting and ignition systems of the car.
 A short burst of energy powers the car’s engine and its accessories, right after this small burst the necessary power for the car is supplied by the alternator.

 Here is the chemistry involved in car batteries:

 - Typically, the SLI battery is composed of 6 cells, each cell delivers 2 volts of electromotive force.
 These 6 cells are laid out in a series connection, which supplies a total output of 12 volts.

 - Each cell of the battery is made of two plates: one is made of lead dioxide and the other of lead.